Dyslexia A2Z News

 It would make handwriting easier for children, if they were taught to use a ‘cursive script’ when they start to learn to write, instead of teaching them to print first and then expecting them to change over.
 (It should be said however, that some schools do teach 'cursive' writing from the start.)
 This would also avoid the confusion that typical dyslexic people have with letters such as: ‘b’ ‘d’, ‘p’, ‘q’, because when you use a cursive script, there are very few reversible letters, because of the way the letter start and how it connects the other letters together.

-My own opinion is if a student can't write properly by the time they are in secondary school (11/12ish), it won't improve, because they would have had a lot of input into the handwriting at the lower school.
+My own opinion is if a student can't write properly by the time they are in secondary school (11/12ish), it won't improve, because they would have had a lot of input into the handwriting at the Junior school.
 I think we should just 'bite the bullet' and put these youngsters onto a computer based 'writing tool' immediately so the do not fall any further behind.
-(Teachers should also be aware that by actually being able to 'read' what has been written, saves you lots of time!
+Teachers should also be aware that by actually being able to 'read' what has been written, saves you lots of time!

 There are so many computer aids and equipment for dysgraphia that parents are often totally confused with what to purchase first.
 I have listed a selection of aids, which are specifically designed to help students with dysgraphia, and which as a parent of two dyslexic children, we found to be useful.
-These can be found in the Dysgraphia Aids & Equipment Section

 There are so many computer aids and equipment for dysgraphia that parents are often totally confused with what to purchase first.
 I have listed a selection of aids, which are specifically designed to help students with dysgraphia and which as a parent of two dyslexic children, we found to be useful: